mapldx/newton/README.md

 ```

 ### Versions covered
+- `1.0.4`:
+    - add search functionality on Next generated site, searching by endpoint title
+    - add dark color scheme as an option for exporting Next generated site
+    - add `npx newton -t` option to allow converting of previously generated or existing newton-generated JSON to other export options
-- `1.0.3`:
+- `1.0.3`
-    - semver compliant `npm publish` for first public release while in beta
 - `1.0.2`:
     - add functionality to export generated documentation to responsive Next.js site
     - add tab autocompletion for specifying project directory path
 - `1.0.1`:
     - add support for Flask (Python) projects
     - allow user to specify their own OpenAI API key for saved locally for persistent use
+- `1.0.0`:
-- `1.0.0`: add functionality to generate documentation in JSON, Markdown, and HTML for Express.js (Node.js) APIs using GPT-3.5 Turbo
+    - add functionality to generate documentation in JSON, Markdown, and HTML for Express.js (Node.js) APIs using GPT-3.5 Turbo

 ### Usage
 ```
-npx newton
+npx newton [--version/--transmogrify-only/--help]
 ```
 1. For **Express.js (Node.js)** projects, `newton` works when:
 - one valid package.json exists in the project folder (ideally, initialized by `npm init`), other than any in `node_modules` as they are ignored by default